haskell/containers/CONTRIBUTING.md

 ## Docs

-The internal docs are generated using Haddock which can be invoked with `cabal haddock` or `stack haddock`.
+The API documentation is generated using Haddock which is invoked with `cabal haddock`.

-The external docs are served by ReadTheDocs at https://haskell-containers.readthedocs.io and live in the `docs/` directory.
-To build the docs locally run `pip install sphinx sphinx-autobuild sphinx_rtd_theme` to install the dependencies, `git submodule update --init`, and then `cd docs/ && make html`.
+The "user's manual" is served by ReadTheDocs at https://haskell-containers.readthedocs.io and live in the `docs/` directory.
+To build it locally run `pip install sphinx sphinx-autobuild sphinx_rtd_theme` to install the dependencies, `git submodule update --init`, and then `cd docs/ && make html`.